Deformation-driven intruders in light island-of-inversion nuclei: Introduction

-\paragraph*{Introduction.} Simple models can be challenged by messy realities; adapting to reality can lead to new, more insightful models.
-As an early example of this, the spherical independent-particle shell-model of atomic nuclei was confronted by the reality of collective quadrupolar dynamics, which lead, first to the deformed Nilsson model~\cite{nilsson1955binding,lawson1980theory}, and then to Elliott's SU(3) picture~\cite{van2011scientific,elliott1958:su3-part1,elliott1958:su3-part2,elliott1963:su3-part3,elliott1968:su3-part4,harvey1968:su3-shell}.
-Particularly instructive is the history of the configuration-interaction (CI) shell-model, where one expands a many-body state in a basis, allowing the Schr\"odinger equation to be written as a matrix eigenvalue problem~\cite{barrett2013ab}.
+Simple models can be challenged by messy realities; adapting to reality can lead to more insightful models.
+As an early example of this, when the spherical independent-particle shell-model of nuclei was confronted by collective quadrupole deformation and dynamics, this led first to the deformed Nilsson model~\cite{nilsson1955:model-NUMBER-AS-PAGE,lawson1980theory}, and then to deformation in Elliott's $\grpsu{3}$ picture~\cite{elliott1958:su3-part1,elliott1958:su3-part2,elliott1963:su3-part3,elliott1968:su3-part4,harvey1968:su3-shell,van2011scientific}.
+While such models of deformation were initially applied within the traditional valence space of the shell model, that is, involving only excitations of nucleons within a major shell, deformation (indeed, much larger deformation) can also be associated with intruder states.
+These are states that, in a single-particle picture, ought to be high in energy, since they involve particle-hole excitations across a shell gap, but which, due to collectivity, are dramatically lowered in energy, and thus ``intrude'' into the low-energy excitation spectrum.

-For practical considerations, one must truncate the many-body space.
-Starting from a mean-field picture, the spherical shell model assumes an energetically ordered set of single-particle orbitals, which determines the priority of filling; this is called the \textit{aufbau} (building up) principle in atomic physics.
-Such an expected priority of filling naturally leads to the concept of a valence or active space, bounded from below by a frozen core of filled orbitals, and from above by empty, excluded orbitals.
-Valence space shell model calculations have been very successful in reproducing many features of low-lying excitation spectra as well as many electromagnetic and weak decays, and are still widely used today~\cite{brown1988status,RevModPhys.77.427}.

-Because of the strength of the nuclear force, one must take account of configurations that produce holes in the core, and those that catapult particles into the excluded orbitals.
-Originally this was done through perturbation theory~\cite{barrett2013ab,barrett1973:micro-theory-effective-interactions}.
-But careful analyses showed that such perturbative calculations would generically run into difficulties~\cite{barrett1970higher,schucan1973perturbation}.

-To explain the difficulties, one must introduce the enveloping concept of \textit{intruders}.
-In the simplest definition of intruders, one divides the infinite Hilbert space into the model space and the excluded space, represented by projection operators $P$ and $Q$, respectively, such that $P+Q=1$.
-Ideally, low-lying wave functions live mostly in the model space $P$; wave functions in the excluded space $Q$ are expected to lie higher in energy.
-An \textit{intruder} upends this expectation: it is a wave function lying low in the spectrum, but dominated by components from the excluded space.